adrianokerber/backend-omnistack/backend/README.md

 ## Running the service

+You will need to run the command `yarn` (First time only) to install the Node dependencies that will be stored under _node_modules_ folder.

-Each environment has its own way of running
+With the environment set and the dependencies in place, you just need to run the service.
+Each environment has its own way of starting the service:

 * DEV - run `yarn dev` to start the server service